-DCC Vital is opposed to slavery and human trafficking in any part of our business or our supply chain.
+DCC Vital is opposed to slavery and human trafficking in any part of our activity or our supply chains.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 2. Our Business

-We distribute a broad range of own- and third party-branded pharmaceuticals and medical devices to hospitals, pharmacies, GPs, other healthcare providers and related industries in Britain and Ireland.
+We distribute a broad range of own- and third party-branded medical devices, pharmaceuticals and medical supplies to hospitals, pharmacies, GPs, other healthcare providers and related industries in the UK and Ireland.
 Seasonal work is not a feature of the industry in which we operate.
 More information on our business is available at www.dccvital.com.